 Children and young adults can be vulnerable to exposure to or involvement with groups or individuals who advocate intimidation as a means to a political or ideological end.
 These groups can include those promoting violence from extreme right-wing or other ethnic or religious organisations” Prevent Strategy (2011).

-Prevent is part of the Government counter terrorism strategy that aims to stop people becoming terrorists or supporting terrorism.
+Prevent is part of the government's counter-terrorism strategy that aims to stop people from becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorism and extreme ideologies and operates in a pre-criminal space, providing support and redirection to vulnerable children and adults at risk of being groomed into terrorist activities before any crimes are committed.
 (See EDClass Prevent Policy).